Jim Daly: Rachel was abused as a child, but a Focus on the Family counselor pointed her to help and healing.

 Jim: Convince me.
 Tell me why you need to consider this just like a flame on the stove, or something else.
 It’s that practical.

 Lindsey: Sure.
 I think the main thing is anything you can do to help your child have tools about body safety, body protection, tools for you to talk with them, one, makes it not awkward, two, is preventative.
-And I know that you would want that for your child.
-You want to set them up with the most success that they can live their life with control over their body, good and safe boundaries and just to feel empowered in that sense.
-That's your job as a parent.
+That’s your job as a parent.

 Jim: That’s good.

-Justin: Well, that - and this is the private parts conversation.
-So, I mean, this is what we always tell - and people come over to our house for dinner, so we actually have these conversations (unintelligible)...
+Justin: Well, and this is the private parts conversation.
+So, I mean, this is what we would always tell - and people come over to our house for dinner, so we actually have these conversations (unintelligible)...

 Justin: Dinner party.